BoomPotato/tetris-html/README.md

 # tetris-html

 Tetris built with HTML, CSS, and plain JavaScript.
-No game development guides or frameworks used.
+No game development guides or frameworks used, so expect code that goes against programming conventions.
+I wanted to see how far I could progress on my own.

 Project started on 7 June 2024.